416rehman/splite/README.md

 ### Features

-- Robust and flexible command handler supporting text-based and slash commands.
+- Robust and flexible command handler supporting text-based and slash commands, restrict to permission level, VCs, NSFW channels, bot owners, bot managers, and more.
 - Endpoint handler to listen to and respond to external web requests (Webhooks).
 - Music Module to play music in voice channels from YouTube, SoundCloud, and Spotify.
 - Logging features